Philippe734/Scripts/README.md

 For laptop, when battery low, suspend.
 Usefull when Ubuntu's energy management don't work.

 ### Updates silently for laptop
 Not only for laptop, for desktop too, run updates automatically and silently if machine has enough battery or on AC.
-Script always installed by me on every install of Ubuntu for people.
+My favorite script.
+It always installed by me on every install of Ubuntu for people I did.

 ### Edges actions
 Allow to run commands when click on edge of screen.
 Update : Same functionnality with a GUI in my repositories.